Gabrielcarvfer/NS3/oran.md

    for (auto& entry : e2nodeMeasurements.second)
    {
      // Individual measurements
-     entry.timestamp is a wallclock timestamp
+     // entry.timestamp is a wallclock timestamp
-     entry.entry is a Json object containing the measurements
+     // entry.measurements is a Json object containing the measurements

-     // The parameters of said measurements are defined by 3GPP
+     // The fields of said measurements are defined by 3GPP
      // for the /KPM/Ho.SrcCellQual.RSRQ we have
      auto rnti = entry.measurements["RNTI"];
      auto primaryCellID = entry.measurements["CELLID"];